swapnildube07/inventory-management-system/README.md

 Hello Talent Acquisition Team of Verto,
 My Name is Swapnil Dube ,I have created Inventory Management System Project.
+In That I have Included the Core Logic as well Bonus Features Like Inlcuding the Test Case(Junit+Mockito) ,getting the Low Stock Product as well.
 I have also provided a Loom video of the application, demonstrating each test case along with step-by-step debugging Thank you for the opportunity to complete this task.
 Please find the detailed documentation for the Inventory Management System below.